Gabriel Moreno Player Props: Diamondbacks vs. Cardinals

-On Monday, Gabriel Moreno (on the back of going 1-for-4 with an RBI) and the Arizona Diamondbacks face the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
+On Tuesday, Gabriel Moreno (coming off going 0-for-3) and the Arizona Diamondbacks face the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
 First pitch is at 7:45 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Marlins.
+In his previous game he had a hitless performance (0-for-3) against the Cardinals.

 Gabriel Moreno Game Info & Props vs. the Cardinals